-) # Date Requester Questions/Comments Response Responder Date Responded Response Status .09 1/22/2020 The estimated amount of sediment to be removed at the intakes will be calculated following the completion of the EIR operational modeling.
-When the sediment volumes are calculated, the number and frequency of trucks Cecille Giacoma for hauling away sediment? needed to haul sediment during operations will be calculated.
-Phil Ryan 2/12/2020 Responded .10 1/22/2020 The bottom of the sedimentation basins at the intakes would be located below the groundwater elevation.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 3.09 1/22/2020 Cecille Giacoma Can you provide the truck trip estimates for operational traffic for hauling away sediment?
+The estimated amount of sediment to be removed at the intakes will be calculated following the completion of the EIR operational modeling.
+When the sediment volumes are calculated, the number and frequency of trucks needed to haul sediment during operations will be calculated.
+Phil Ryan 2/12/2020 Responded 3.10 1/22/2020 Jim Wallace How will this facility be kept operational once it is constructed considering the amount of dewatering that needs to occur?
+The bottom of the sedimentation basins at the intakes would be located below the groundwater elevation.
 As described at the January 22, 2020 SEC meeting, the intakes, including the sediment basins, would be surrounded by a slurry wall.
 Slurry walls would serve to isolate the sediment basin volume from the surface water and groundwater to minimize the potential for seepage either into or out of the sedimentation basin.
 Based upon the geological information available for the intake locations, it appears that there are adequate clay lenses below the bottom of the sedimentation basin to isolate the intakes from surrounding groundwater.
 Therefore, it is currently not anticipated that the basins would require lining except for placement of riprap along the sides.
 Additional geotechnical investigations would be completed prior to design.
-The determination to provide linings for the basin would be based upon Jim Wallace , Phil Ryan 2/12/2020 Responded
+The determination to provide linings for the basin would be based upon the additional geotechnical investigations.
+Phil Ryan 2/12/2020 Responded